finity69x2/binary-control-button-row/README.md

 Installation:

+The easiest way to install this is to use the Home Assistant Community Store (HACS) in Home Assistant.

+Follow the instructions there for installation making sure you note the "url:" section for the resources addition.

+Conversely, if you don't use HACS you can install it manually by performing the following:

 Copy the binary-control-button-row.js file to the appropriate folder in your Home Assistant Configuration directory (/config/www/).

 Place the following in your "resources" section in your lovelace configuration (updating the localation to where you placed the above file):